p-iacone88/Regex-Tutorial/gist-template.md

 ```

 The use of parentheses for grouping constructs in regex enables the accurate application of quantifiers to specific regex elements.
 In this example, the parentheses are used to group the protocol section, as shown in the JavaScript code snippet.

+Inside of the group, `https?` represents the protocol section. `s?` means that the 's' is optional so that either secure (https) or non-secure (http) protocols can be accepted.

+The `:\/\/` incorporates escape characters to make sure the regex separates the protocol from the rest of the URL.

+The last `?` signifies the protocol section is optional, so that a URL without a specified protocol can be accepted.

 ### Bracket Expressions